Christophe210/Forex-Trading-Pro-Tips/README.md

 3. <strong>Asian Session (11:00 PM - 7:00 AM CAT):</strong> While not directly in your local daytime, it can still be relevant if you're planning to trade during late evening or early morning hours. <br>

+............................................ <br>

+What Is Inverse Correlation (Gold vs USD)?

+When two assets have an inverse correlation, it means:

+When one goes up, the other usually goes down.

+This is typically true for Gold (XAU) and the US Dollar (USD):

+When USD strengthens, Gold tends to fall

+When USD weakens, Gold tends to rise

+---

+Why Does This Happen?

+1. Gold is priced in USD

+Gold is traded globally in US Dollars

+When the USD gets stronger, it takes fewer dollars to buy the same amount of gold – so Gold prices usually fall

+When the USD weakens, it takes more dollars to buy gold – so Gold prices rise

+2. Gold is a safe haven

+When the world fears inflation, recession, or crisis, traders often sell USD and buy Gold as a safe store of value

+If the US economy is strong and rates are high, investors buy USD for higher yields, and sell Gold

+---

+How to Use This in Trading

+Step 1: Track USD Strength with the Dollar Index (DXY)

+DXY measures the USD vs a basket of other major currencies

+When DXY goes up, USD is stronger → Gold may fall

+When DXY goes down, USD is weaker → Gold may rise

+You can find DXY on most trading platforms like TradingView.

+Step 2: Check the Fundamental News

+Look at economic indicators that affect USD:

+Interest Rate Hikes (Fed meetings)

+Inflation Reports (CPI, PPI)

+Employment Data (NFP)

+Strong USD news = possible Gold drop

+Weak USD news = possible Gold rise

+Step 3: Use Technical Analysis to Confirm

+Example setup:

+DXY is falling → USD weak

+XAU/USD shows bullish pattern (e.g., double bottom, bullish engulfing)

+Enter long trade on Gold with confirmation

+---

+Example in Action

+Let’s say:

+US inflation report is worse than expected (USD likely weakens)

+DXY drops from 106 to 104

+Gold jumps from $2,000 to $2,050

+That’s an inverse move you can trade with good timing!

+..................................................... <br>
 ............................................................................................................................................................................ <br>
 <strong>When choosing a forex broker,</strong> it's important to consider how easy and fast it is to deposit and withdraw your funds.
 Below is a brief overview of the deposit and withdrawal methods, along with the processing times for two popular brokers: IC Markets and XM Broker.
 Links to open demo or real accounts are also included.